citizen-ess/functional-democracy/README.md

    3. The president signs bills into law after a successful committee vote.
    4. The delegation committee follows a process that allows its members to work in parallel to review bills.
       1. For example, every month, members are broken into random pairs that form a team.
-      2. Each team is assigned separate bills from the other committees for review, and team members internally determine scope.
+      2. Each team is assigned separate bills from the other committees for review.

 8. The House of Representatives and the Senate will address laws that do not fall under the scope of the new governing bodies.